RespiraWorks/Ventilator/DesignRationales.md

 * The goal is to maintain some bias flow through the system at all times, both to help the fan and to avoid big surges from completely opening and closing different parts of the circuit.
 This also helps ensure a 'one way' flow of particles and aids with sterilization.

+* Trigger breath transitions off of changes in flow instead of pressure - Because the ventilator is pressure controlled, it adapts to small changes in pressure by adjusting the flow rate (by adjusting the valve states) in order to maintain pressure.
+Therefore, changes in flow rate are a better sign that the patient is attempting to inhale or exhale. #todo need to confirm this/flesh this out as we go

+* Anti-asphyxiation design - If the ventilator looses power, it is important that the patient is able to breathe and is not given dangerous amounts of pressure/flow.
+The oxygen system is fed by an external pressure source that the ventilator doesn't control; therefore, in the loss of power it is important to shut off flow from the oxygen system to keep the patient safe.
+We accomplish this by using a normally closed solenoid on the oxygen limb.
+The air/blower valve and the exhale valve are made to be normally open so that those paths are unobstructed to allow the patient to breathe.

+* Use of stepper motors - #todo need to fill this out

+* Metric vs imperial - #todo fill this out when we make a decision

 ## Valves

 * **Pinch Valve (Custom design)**
     * Low cost, robust design for achieving variable flow based on peristaltic tubing.
     * The valve mechanical components are not exposed to the flow, which means it is not exposed to high O2 concentrations directly.
+    * Normally open, which is important for anti-asphyxiation in the case of power loss
     * Still evaluating fatigue and lifetime / sealing.
     * Originally designed as the exhale valve to give control for maintaining PEEP - under considering to use for both the air inlet and for the oxygen inlet